 Dating your spouse should be a high priority in your marriage.
 If you don’t want to neglect your marriage then don’t neglect to date your spouse.
 Too often couples only think of dating as something they do before marriage.
 But when they think that way they lose out on this valuable resource for reconnecting with their spouse.
 I know that’s the way it was in our experience.

-33 Years and Still Dating.
 This Valentine’s Day, Janet and I plan to go on a date for the evening.
-This will be our 33rd Valentine’s date and for us it is always a little extra special because it is also the anniversary of our first date.
-Although we do not plan to go to the drive-in movies like we did that night way back then, we do plan to do something that is just for the two of us.
+This will be our 40th Valentine’s date.
+It’s a little extra special because it’s also the anniversary of our first date.
+Although we do not plan to go to the drive-in movies again, we do plan to do something special.

 But the truth is, we don’t just date on Valentine’s Day, our birthdays, or our wedding anniversary.
 No, we try to make dating a regular part of our life.
-We don’t get to go out to dinner once a week like some of our friends do, but we do go as often as we can.
+We don’t go out to dinner once a week as some do, but we do go when we can.

 You don’t have to settle for a marriage where you no longer feel passionate for each other.
 It doesn’t have to be that way.
 And you don’t have to dismiss a lack of passion in your marriage as something that passes with time.
 It is possible to keep the passion going for as long as you both shall live.

 Janet and I are living proof that passion can be reborn in a marriage and it can be sustained for a lifetime.
 This week we will celebrate our thirty-first anniversary and we are probably more passionate for each other today than we ever have been, in spite of the fact that for many years we struggled to even like each other.
 And even if you have lost the passion you once had for each other, it is possible to Get Passion Back into Your Marriage.